The DESI DR1 Peculiar Velocity Survey: global zero-point and $H_0$ constraints: DESI and the DESI Peculiar Velocity Survey

-By contrast, the TF survey selects targets from the Siena Galaxy Atlas \citep[SGA;][]{Moustakas2023} and requires extra fibers placed at 40\% of the 26th isophote radius ($0.4D_{26}$).
-The SGA is a size-limited galaxy sample constructed from the same imaging surveys as DESI targets.
-The TF sample is therefore restricted in ways the FP sample is not; it is a targeted survey, galaxies must be large enough to place at least two spectroscopic fibers, and at least two successful redshift measurements must be made, with at least one being at much lower surface brightness.
+The TF sample is restricted in ways the FP sample is not; it is a targeted survey, galaxies must be large enough to place at least two spectroscopic fibers, and at least two successful redshift measurements must be made, with at least one being at much lower surface brightness.
 Despite these restrictions, the DESI TF sample will still be the largest sample of TF galaxies to date after the completion of DESI.
-In DR1, we measure the rotational velocity of 10,262 spiral galaxies, which drops to 8,082 galaxies at $z>0.0166$ after applying quality cuts (see \citealt{DESI_DR1_TF}).
+In DR1, the rotational velocity of 10,262 spiral galaxies is measured, which drops to 8,082 galaxies at $z>0.0166$ after removing likely dwarf galaxies and TF outliers (see \citealt{DESI_DR1_TF}).
 When combining TF and FP to measure a global zero-point, we apply the tighter redshift cut of $z_{\text{obs}}<0.1$ to TF as well, reducing the sample to 7,277.

 For the EDR, both TF and FP zero-point calibrations were restricted to the Coma cluster.
-TF was calibrated on two \citet{Stahl2021} supernovae, and FP on the distance measured to Coma by SBF by \citet{Jensen2021}.
+TF was calibrated on two supernovae \citep{Stahl2021}, and FP on the distance measured to Coma by SBF by \citet{Jensen2021}.
 The FP analysis serves as a precursor to the current analysis, and we make several improvements to the methodology in addition to the large increase in sample size.

 As we detail in the next sections, we make use of a range of calibrators, including the original SBF measurement used by EDR FP, as well as a new calibration on type Ia supernovae.
 We also extend the possible calibrators by making use of every galaxy in groups that contain calibrators.